genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 ### File uploads

-To support file uploads, the `multipartEndpoint` function can be used.
-This function will parse the request body as a multipart request and make the files available in the `fileUploads` property of the `handleRequest` block.
+To support file uploads, use the `multipartEndpoint` function.
+This function parses the request body as a multipart request and makes the files available in the `fileUploads` property of the `handleRequest` block.

 ```kotlin
 webHandlers {